 13. Never-ending webpage

-This one is very common and I’ve come across loads of these in my time online.
-These are single page websites that go on forever in an attempt to bombard you with almost every piece of information, statistic and testimonial that may convince you to buy their product at the end.
+This one is widespread, and I’ve come across loads of these in my time online.
+These are single-page websites that go on forever in an attempt to bombard you with almost every piece of information, statistic, and testimonial that may convince you to buy their product at the end.
 And of course, that product will miraculously make you loads of money.

 More often than not, those ‘products’ are simply teaching you to do the same thing.
-It takes you through the process of creating that single page website and how to sell the same ebook or resource.
+It takes you through creating that single-page website and how to sell the same ebook or resource.
 It is a SCAM.
 Unfortunately, a few legitimate websites do this too.
 I’d just ignore all of them.
 You are better off that way.

 14. No Experience Necessary Jobs